kostelal0688/sep11-freedom-project/blog/entry02.md

 # Entry 2 (Learning My Tool)
 ##### 12/9/24

-During the past few weeks I have been learning more about JSON APIs Open Meteo.
-To learn more about the tool I created a website where a user can check the weather in several cities and get clothing suggestions based on the temperature, with the ability to toggle between Celsius and Fahrenheit for temperature units.
-I used [Open Meteo](https://open-meteo.com/) which is the official documentation for the Open Meteo API, with detailed information on how to make requests for weather data, including temperature, wind, precipitation, etc. Let’s break it down into its components:
+Over the past few weeks, I’ve been diving deeper into JSON APIs, particularly Open Meteo, a powerful tool for accessing weather data.
+To put my learning into practice, I created a simple yet functional web application that allows users to check the weather in several cities, receive personalized clothing suggestions based on the temperature, and toggle between Celsius and Fahrenheit units for a more customized experience.

+This project relies on the [Open Meteo API](https://open-meteo.com/), which provides real-time weather information, including temperature, wind speed, precipitation, and more.
+With this data, the app suggests appropriate clothing based on the current temperature.
+Below, I’ll break down the core components of the website: HTML, CSS, and JavaScript, explaining how each part works together to provide the user with an engaging experience.

 HTML:
  * The HTML includes a heading, radio buttons to toggle between Celsius and Fahrenheit, a container (div with id="weather-info") where the weather data and clothing suggestions for different cities will be displayed.